tkareine/jekyll-minibundle/README.md

 [![Gem version](https://badge.fury.io/rb/jekyll-minibundle.svg)][MinibundleGem]
 [![Build status](https://travis-ci.org/tkareine/jekyll-minibundle.svg?branch=master)][MinibundleBuild]

-A straightforward asset bundling plugin for [Jekyll][Jekyll], utilizing external minification tool of your choice.
+A straightforward asset bundling plugin for [Jekyll], utilizing external minification tool of your choice.
 It provides asset concatenation for bundling and asset fingerprinting with MD5 digest for cache busting.

 There are no runtime dependencies, except for the minification tool used for bundling (fingerprinting has no dependencies).